ramzan-ali-suzan/data-structure-algorithm/README.md

 Applications of non-linear data structures are in artificial intelligence and image processing.

+In non-linear data structure, memory is utilized in an efficient way.

 ### Algorithm

 An algorithm is a set of instructions for solving a problem or accomplishing a task.